kizvki/Insect-Scanner/README.md

 * **Model_Exporter** <br>
 export multiple insect 3d models to obj at once

-To run the script you have to start them inside of Metashape:
-1. Go to Tools>Run Script (Shortcut: Ctrl+R)
-2. Select the folder icon
-3. Browse for the desired script and open it
-4. Press OK

-The script will not go through and ask for the specified folder.

 _For more informations, please refer to the [Documentation](https://apple-puppet-9e4.notion.site/Public-documentation-d2a36e2fab1b421ab56437c818de71e7)_